Courseiva

 Why this answer

 Encryption prevents unauthorized access to data, thereby maintaining confidentiality.
-While encryption can support integrity, its primary role in this context is confidentiality.
+Option A (Integrity) is wrong because while encryption can support integrity through hashing, its primary role is confidentiality.
+Option B (Authentication) is wrong because encryption alone does not verify identity; authentication requires separate mechanisms like digital signatures.

 Matchingmedium